interlock-network/interlock-docs/whitepaper.md

 If websites were signed using an account-signature from a blockchain-powered reputation-network many phishing attacks &mdash; the most common and most successful kind of attack &mdash; would be a lot less feasible.
-However such a network would *only* protect the users that have an account on it *from* websites that belong to *other* users that have an account on it.
+However, such a network would *only* protect the users that have an account on it *from* websites that belong to *other* users that have an account on it.
 In effect, we would have the walled-garden-problem &mdash; only users that were inside the